 Participation in the Quality Assurance (QA) process, including a QA project, is an important and required component of residency training, intended to maintain and improve overall patient care.

 For those with an interest in medical education, there are institution-wide and departmental opportunities to learn how to be an educator, as well as to actively participate in the education of Penn State College of Medicine medical students.

 Because three of the five years in residency are spent in diagnostic radiology, those interested should also explore the Diagnostic Radiology Residency program to learn more about the diagnostic radiology component of interventional radiology training.

 Applications to the integrated Interventional Radiology Residency must be made through ERAS (the Electronic Residency Application System).

 Candidates for residency are considered during the fourth year of medical school.
 On rare occasions, consideration can be made during or after the internship year.

 A personal interview is required for admission.
-After review of submitted applications, selected candidates are invited to the Medical Center for interviews.
+After review of submitted applications, selected candidates are invited to Hershey for interviews.

 All positions are filled through the National Residency Matching Program.

-Although not a prerequisite, a month in the ICU during the intern year is encouraged.
+Although not a prerequisite, a month in the intensive care unit during the intern year is encouraged.
 All clinical training must take place in an ACGME-approved program.